Online Competitive Influence Maximization: Introduction

-When the influence probabilities of edges are unknown, \citet{chen2016combinatorial} and \citet{chen2013combinatorial} studied the non-competitive online influence maximization problem under the IC model and proposed a general CMAB framework.
-We introduce a contextual extension of CMAB, called C$^2$MAB-T, which is more general than the CC-MAB in~\cite{chen2018contextual}, as we consider arm triggering and do not bind the context with arms. \citet{wang2017improving} introduced a triggering probability modulated (TPM) bounded smoothness condition to remove an undesired factor in the regret bound in~\cite{chen2016combinatorial}. \citet{wen2017online} and \citet{IMFB2019} further considered edge probabilities represented by latent feature vectors, which is useful for large-scale settings. \citet{vaswani2017model} considered a surrogate function as an approximation to the original influence maximization objective, but this heuristic function does not provide a theoretical guarantee. \citet{perrault2020budgeted} introduced a budgeted online influence maximization framework, where marketers optimize their seed sets under a budget rather than a cardinality constraint. \citet{wang2018thompson} proposed a Combinatorial Thompson Sampling (CTS) algorithm for CMAB: it requires an exact oracle and has frequentist regret bound, while our OCIM-TS algorithm allows any benchmark oracle and achieves logarithmic Bayesian regret. \citet{huyuk2020thompson} studied the Bayesian regrets of CTS for CMAB, but they also require an exact oracle and a monotonicity assumption.
-Our Bayesian regret analysis is also different from that in \cite{russo2016information}: they only study a simple special CMAB problem, while we provide the regret bound for general C$^2$MAB-T instances, including the OCIM problem.
+When the influence probabilities of edges are unknown, the non-competitive online influence maximization problem has been extensively studied~\citep{chen2016combinatorial,wang2017improving,wen2017online,IMFB2019,vaswani2017model,perrault2020budgeted}. \cite{chen2016combinatorial} studied the problem under the IC model and proposed a general CMAB framework.
+We introduce a new contextual extension of CMAB, called C$^2$MAB-T, different from the contextual CMAB studied by~\citet{chen2018contextual} and \citet{qin2014contextual}: they consider the context features of all base arms and assume the action space of super arms is a subset of all base arms, while we consider the feasible set of super arms as the context, which is more flexible than a subset of all base arms. \cite{wang2017improving} introduced a triggering probability modulated (TPM) bounded smoothness condition to remove an undesired factor in the regret bound of~\citet{chen2016combinatorial}. \cite{perrault2020budgeted} introduced a budgeted online influence maximization framework, where marketers optimize their seed sets under a budget rather than a cardinality constraint.
+Our OCIM-TS algorithm is similar to the Combinatorial Thompson Sampling (CTS) algorithm of \citet{wang2018thompson}.
+However, CTS requires an exact oracle and has frequentist regret bound, while OCIM-TS allows any benchmark oracle and has Bayesian regret bound. \cite{huyuk2020thompson} studied the Bayesian regret of CTS for CMAB, but they also require an exact oracle and a monotonicity assumption that does not hold for OCIM.
+Our Bayesian regret analysis is also different from that of \citet{russo2016information}: they only study a simple special CMAB problem, while we provide the regret bound for general C$^2$MAB-T instances, including the OCIM problem.